valflrt/smarticles-fork/README.md

 ![screenshot of particle's parameters](./img/params.png)

-Those enable you to change the `power` is the particle's attraction to particles of the other type.
-A positive number means it is attracted to them, and negative means it is repulsed away.
+Those enable you to change the power of the force applied by a particle from a class on a particle from a different class.
+A positive number means a repulsive interaction, and negative an attractive one.

-You can adjust these parameters while the simulation is running if you want to see the effect they have:
+You can adjust the parameters even while the simulation is running:

 https://github.com/user-attachments/assets/75868540-8060-4c81-9e51-872ae3ef61af

 ## Sharing Simulations

-The `seed` field enables you to share or save your favorite seeds.
-It contains all the information needed to replicate the current simulation.
+The `seed` field enables you to save your favorite seeds and share them.

-Pressing `randomize` will give you random seeds, but you can also enter a custom one.
+Pressing `randomize` will generate random seeds.

-If you start adjusting parameters, you'll notice the seed changes to a code that begins with the `@` symbol.
-These are custom-encoded simulations, which you can share by copying the entire code.

-The code will be partially cut-off by the textbox, so make sure you select it all before copying.
+When adjusting parameters by hand, the seed turns into a string starting with `@`, which encodes the simulations parameters.

 ![screenshot of particle's parameters](./img/custom_code.png)